When does my license expire?

 Please see the "Online License Renewal" link below.

 How many CEUs does Texas require?

 24 total hours of acceptable CEUs per biennium

 - At least 12 contact hours must be in traditional courses (our Live courses).
 You may take all 24 contact hours in Live courses (no tests required).
 The remainder of contact hours may be in non-traditional courses.
 You are not required to take non-traditional courses.
 The Board is merely setting an upper limit on how many may be taken.
 Due to lack of interest, we are no longer offering non-traditional courses.

 - At least 2 contact hours must be in ethics.
-These ethics hours may be completed via traditional (Live) courses or non-traditional (Self-Directed) courses.
+We have several ethics courses to choose from.

 - Those who hold temporary permits are not subject to these continuing education requirements.

 - A retired respiratory care practitioner on the voluntary charity care status only required to complete reduced CE requirements equal to half of the number of CE hours required for renewal for a certified respiratory care practitioner.